The Good Wife: Production

+Kristin Chenoweth, who was intended to have recurring role as a reporter on the show in the fourth season, was seriously injured in an on-set accident in 2012.

 New York City Mayor Michael Bloomberg made an appearance as himself in 2013.
 His successor, Mayor Bill de Blasio, who said he was "deeply obsessed" with the show, made an appearance as himself in 2014.
 Gloria Steinem, Valerie Jarrett, Donna Brazile also made appearances, as did Frank Seddio, then-chair of the Brooklyn Democratic Party.

 Authenticity of plot and characters was achieved through the use of script consultants, including Karen Kessler, who is a founding member and president of Evergreen Partners, a public relations and events planning firm.

 It was reported in October 2014 that Archie Panjabi would be leaving the show after the sixth season.

 In May 2015, TVLine reported that Julianna Margulies and Archie Panjabi had not actually been on set together to film a final scene between Alicia and Kalinda in the season 6 finale, with shots of the two characters spliced together in post-production, after ongoing reporting had noticed that the characters had not shared a scene since the middle of the fourth season in February 2013, raising questions about their off-screen relationship and the filming of the scene.
 In a subsequent interview in August 2015, the producers said they would not go into the mechanics of filming in order to address "gossip" about an alleged rift between the two actresses.
 In October 2015, Margulies stated at The New Yorker Festival that "it was shot the way Robert wanted to shoot it, and the story line, too" and also referred to the timing of Panjabi's work on the series The Fall; however, in response to an article about Margulies' comments, Panjabi posted on Twitter that "The Fall was not even in production at that time and I was in New York ready to film the scene."
 TVLine also looked back at the controversy ten years later.

 In the final season, which began airing in the fourth quarter of 2015, Chris Noth's character Peter Florrick was written to be a fictional candidate running in the 2016 Democratic Party presidential primaries.